Visit their website here

 The ADMA will be evolving over time.
 Phase One began in March 2012 with the opening of its first computer lab at the E-ICT Integrated Training Center opposite the SORAS head office in Kigali.
 It features 20 state-of-the-art iMac computers, complemented by expert teachers and curricula.
 Students will begin with training on Adobe Photoshop, Final Cut Pro X, Motion and Cinema 4D.
 Later sessions will cover topics such as compositing, motion capture, match moving, 3D animation and more.

 Instruction is based on video tutorials, allowing students to proceed at their own pace with support from the instructors.
-Each week will feature three evening sessions on Tuesdays, Wednesdays and Thursdays from 6-9pm.
-Open lab hours will also be available, and the schedule will be posted shortly.
+Each week will feature three afternoon and evening sessions on Tuesdays, Wednesdays and Thursdays from 2-5pm and 6-9pm.
+Open lab is also available mornings, Mondays and Fridays.

-Phase Two, which is planned for the end of 2012, will include the introduction of the academy's first greenscreen studio.
+Phase Two, which is planned for 2013, will include the introduction of the academy's first greenscreen studio.
 Details will be published here as they are confirmed.

 The ADMA, Pixel Corps and WDA are grateful for the support of this new program by the following companies: Autodesk, Luxology, Maxon USA, Imagineer Systems, Ripple Training, Video2Brain, Monitors in Motion and Apple Computer.